O1ahmad/ansible-role-elasticsearch/README.md

 `config: <hash-of-elasticsearch-settings>` **default**: {}

-- The configuration files should contain settings which are node-specific (such as node.name and paths), or settings which a node requires in order to be able to join a cluster.
+- The configuration file should contain settings which are node-specific (such as *node.name* and *paths*), or settings which a node requires in order to be able to join a cluster.

 Any configuration setting/value key-pair supported by `elasticsearch` should be expressible within the hash and properly rendered within the associated YAML config.
 Values can be expressed in typical _yaml/ansible_ form (e.g. Strings, numbers and true/false values should be written as is and without quotes).

   Keys of the `config` hash can be either nested or delimited by a '.':
   ```yaml